-Meet our Junior School Captains for 2021, Claudia Driver and Chloe Nash.
+Meet our Junior School Captains for 2022, Clara Barry and Holly Farrer.

 How did you feel when you found out that you had been elected as Co-Captain?

 Clara: I was very pleased and happy for myself.
 I was delighted to know that I would be representing St Catherine’s junior school, Barbreck.